sudeepigntion/House-Price-Prediction/README.md

-# House Prediction With Ridge and Lasso Ression
+# House Prediction With Ridge and Lasso Regression

 ## Table of Contents
 * [General Info](#general-information)